seakhtar/nsf-sbir/pages/awardees/ambassador.md

 ## NSF logo

-As an awardee, you're encouraged to use the NSF logo on your website and marketing materials.
+As an awardee, use the NSF logo on your website and marketing materials to acknowledge your NSF grant.
 Many investors view the NSF logo as a stamp of approval, so use it with pride!

 Visit http://www.nsf.gov/policies/logos.jsp for the current version and usage guidance.